Assignment 4: Stack and Heap

 • implementations of the backtrace.c and malloc.c library modules

-• comprehensive tests for both modules in test_backtrace_malloc.c
+• unit tests for both modules in test_backtrace_malloc.c

 • README.md (possibly empty)